mkkeck/jquery-ui-iconfont/README.md

 * Works with all jQuery UI Themes (see "Sample Components")
 * Icon License [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

-The perfect size of the icons is 14 pixels.
+The perfect (pixel-)size of the icons is 14 pixels.

+**Note:**
+Please only use the class names in the CSS-file to display the required icon and never the unicode value (e.g. "\e601").
+I could not guarantee that the entered unicode will show the requested glyph on future releases.

 ###Example Usage
     <head>